-- 20,765,573 shares of Common Stock issuable upon conversion of up to \$6,229,672 of 8% convertible debentures (as amended, the "Debentures") held by the Selling Stockholders as of May 25, 2021 (the "Unit Shares"); and - 10,382,785 shares of Common Stock (the "Warrant Shares," together with the Unit Shares, the "Offered Shares") issuable upon the exercise of Common Stock purchase warrants (the "Warrants") that are issuable upon conversion of up to \$6,229,672 of Debentures held by the Selling Stockholders as of May 25, 2021.
+- 20,765,573 shares of Common Stock issuable upon conversion of up to \$6,229,672 of 8% convertible debentures (as amended, the Debentures") held by the Selling Stockholders as of May 25, 2021 (the "Unit Shares"); and - 10,382,785 shares of Common Stock (the "Warrant Shares," together with the Unit Shares, the "Offered Shares") issuable upon the exercise of Common Stock purchase warrants (the "Warrants") that are issuable upon conversion of up to \$6,229,672 of Debentures held by the Selling Stockholders as of May 25, 2021.

-We issued the Debentures to the Selling Stockholders in a private placement transaction, completed between October 22, 2018 and November 2, 2018 (the "2018 U.S. Convertible Debenture Offering").
+We issued the Debentures to the Selling Stockholders in a private placement transaction, completed between October 22, 2018 and November 2, 2018 (the 2018 U.S. Convertible Debenture Offering").
 The Debentures are convertible at any time at the option of the holder into units of the Company, each of which is comprised of one share of Common Stock and a warrant to purchase one-half of a share of Common Stock.
 The Debentures represent a majority of the debentures issued in the 2018 U.S. Convertible Debenture Offering.

-Pursuant to 2018 U.S. Convertible Debenture Offering and related subscription agreements (as amended, the "Subscription Agreements") between us and the Selling Stockholders dated October 22, 2018 and October 25, 2018, we issued \$5,532,000 in Debentures to the Selling Stockholders.
+Pursuant to 2018 U.S. Convertible Debenture Offering and related subscription agreements (as amended, the Subscription Agreements") between us and the Selling Stockholders dated October 22, 2018 and October 25, 2018, we issued \$5,532,000 in Debentures to the Selling Stockholders.
 On April 15, 2021 and April 19, 2021, we amended the Debentures and Subscription Agreements in order to (i) reduce the conversion price of the Debentures from \$0.80 per unit to \$0.30 per unit, and (ii) extend the maturity date of the Debentures by one year to four (4) years from the execution date of the Debentures.
-Each Warrant issuable pursuant to the Debentures is exercisable for one share of Common Stock at a price equal to 137.5% of the conversion price (presently \$0.4125 per share) for a period of three-years from the earlier of the date of issuance of the Warrant to register for resale all of the shares of Common Stock issuable to the Selling Stockholders upon conversion of the Debentures and the exercise of the Warrant issuable upon conversion of the Debentures.
+Each Warrant issuable pursuant to the Debentures is exercisable for one share of Common Stock at a price equal to 137.5% of the conversion price (presently \$0.4125 per share) for a period of three-years from the earlier of the date of issuance of the Warrant or the effectiveness of a registration statement registering the Warrant Shares.
+The Subscription Agreements also provide that we will file this registration statement to register for resale all of the shares of Common Stock issuable to the Selling Stockholders upon conversion of the Debentures and the exercise of the Warrants issuable upon conversion of the Debentures.